NBPub/BeatLog/docs/README.md

 ![dataview2](/docs/pics/query_2.png "Queries for each log, basic simply uses the options shown above")

+Coordinates, Cities, and Counties are added if any of the results have [geoinfo](#maxminddb).
+Unlike the report, the data is not styled in any way on the tables, providing a raw view of the database.
+Data styling is retained for ***Match Ignores***, however, which attempts to combine associated entries from the **fail2ban** and **access** logs. *[Report demo example](https://nbpub.github.io/BeatLog/#scrollspyHomeIgs)*

 If the results are larger than the size limit, the result page provides a link to view more data.

 ![dataview3](/docs/pics/query_3.png "Query result table (entire table not shown).")

 If the **Next** button is used, a **Previous** button is provided on the page.
 This will only backtrack to the query from the source page.
-Results can be opened in new tabs/windows to maintain order for large datasets.
+For this reason, **Next** results are automatically opened in a new tab.
 The **SQL** statement used to generate the table can be viewed for each result.

 ![dataview4](/docs/pics/query_4.png "If Next button used, a Previous button provides a link to one query back")